crewtaylor/quadratic_drag_sim/README.md

 # Quadratic Drag Simulation

-I currently have the Falcon 9 projectile code commented out and the Boeing 737-900 altitude code not commented.
-The code needs cleaning up and refactoring for better understanding but it works.
-I am planning to split it up into two different files so they can be run separately.
-I will have this done by the final paper.
+The code for the Falcon 9 sim is in `falcon_9_sim.py`.
+The code for the Boeing 737-900 sim is in `boeing_737_900_sim.py`.
+When run they will both use the initial data in `util.py` and then generate graphs.